sneakysneak/docs/pages/custom-connectors/scripting.md

 After calling `api_url`, Cyclr will then replace `method_response` with the content of the HTTP call.

 Return `false` in the `after_webhook` function will stop Cyclr from running the webhook.
 You can use this trick to filter webhook events.

-When calling the `http_request` function, you can specify the request using:

-*   method: HTTP method, e.g. GET, POST, DELETE, PUT, etc.
-*   url: URL for the HTTP request
-*   parameters: Query string parameter
-*   headers: HTTP headers
-*   data: HTTP request data

 #### Transform Key Value Pairs